Skövde: Sports

 Skövde's sports scene has long been focused around handball, however the town boasts other sports played at the elite level, albeit with relatively lower profiles.
 Such sports include baseball, softball and taekwondo.

 Handball

 Skövde's handball team play at the highest level for both males and females.
-IFK Skövde has more recently competed in handball's elite series (Elitserie) and 2005 saw the men compete in the final against Sävehof.
+IFK Skövde has more recently competed in handball's elite series (Elitserie) and 2005 saw the men compete in the final against IK Sävehof.
 This was a final that, despite great success during the season, IFK Skövde lost by the narrowest of margins.
 In 2007 the team was once again in the final, this time against Hammarby IF, who went on to win the match.
 Skövde HF's (Handbollsflickor – handball girls) women's team is also in Sweden's highest division.
 Amongst other achievements, the team played five finals over the course of several years and became Swedish champions in 2008 after they beat IK Sävehof 31−24.